Data-Centric Foundation Models in Computational Healthcare: A Survey: Performance Evaluation

 \subsection{Automated Evaluation}

-Leveraging powerful FMs for automated evaluation is a promising research direction.
-A high-performing and well-aligned FM can be employed as a benchmark or an evaluation tool to automatically assess other FMs, eliminating the need of static benchmarks or human experts.
+Leveraging strong and well-aligned FMs for automated evaluation is promising, including reference-free scoring and fine-grained skill-level judging~\cite{chen2023exploring,chiang2023can,jain2023sse,ye2023flask}.
+In healthcare, this line remains underexplored, and detailed examples are deferred to \appref{appendix:ext-evaluation}, including case-based setups that complement automated clinical reasoning assessment~\cite{mcduff2025differentialdiagnosis,tu2025conversationaldiagnostic}.
 For instance, Chen et al.~\cite{chen2023exploring} explore reference-free evaluation methods that prompt ChatGPT to score the quality of model-generated texts without a pre-defined ground truth.
-Chiang et al.~\cite{chiang2023can} show that LLM evaluation can be stable over prompt formatting and consistent with human experts.
+Chiang et al.~\cite{chiang2023can} show that LLM-based evaluation remains stable across prompt formats and aligns well with human expert assessments.
 Jain et al.~\cite{jain2023sse} propose self-supervised evaluation strategies to assess LLM properties without benchmarks or human annotations.
-Ye et al. propose FLASK~\cite{ye2023flask}, a fine-grained LLM evaluation protocol that decomposes coarse-level scoring to instance-wise skill assessment.
-FLASK prompts GPT-4 to assign a score with a rationale for each alignment skill of the target FM-generated text instance.
-From a data-centric perspective, the benchmark FM with extensive knowledge and human alignment embedded in its massive pre-training data can evaluate the performance of other FMs.
+Ye et al. introduce FLASK~\cite{ye2023flask}, a fine-grained LLM evaluation protocol that decomposes coarse-level scoring into instance-wise skill assessments.
+FLASK prompts GPT-4 to assign scores with rationales for specific alignment skills of target FM-generated text.
+From a data-centric perspective, such benchmark FMs with extensive pre-training knowledge and human alignment can be used as supplementary evaluators for other FMs.
+Related studies on differential diagnosis and conversational diagnostic AI provide structured case-based evaluation setups that can complement automated evaluation of clinical reasoning in realistic healthcare settings~\cite{mcduff2025differentialdiagnosis,tu2025conversationaldiagnostic}.
+While FMs have demonstrated the ability to understand and generate medical text or images~\cite{nori2023gpt4-on-medical,roy2023sam-md,yu2023mm-vet}, they exhibit limitations including inconsistent performance across datasets \cite{cheng2023sam} and lower accuracy compared with state-of-the-art in-domain learning methods \cite{he2023accuracy}.
+Whether automated evaluation via FMs is trustworthy for healthcare applications remains an unresolved question.
+An integrated approach that combines automated evaluation with human expert supervision could potentially yield more reliable results.
+Moving forward, the development of rigorous, healthcare domain-specific evaluation benchmarks for imaging, text, and genomics is essential.
+These benchmarks should be thoughtfully designed, deployed, and validated to ensure their effectiveness in healthcare contexts.